 Hall of Fame quarterback Troy Aikman started having headaches when he was a boy.
 "When you make a living getting hit, almost everyone has a headache, so it's not something that's much talked about," Aikman says.
 Constant travel and missed sleep made them worse.
 Migraine triggers vary among people, but travel can disrupt your regular routine and lead to headaches.
 Even weather changes and motion sickness can trigger them.

 To fend off migraine headaches while working under bright lights, model Elle Macpherson prefers an overall health approach.
 "I have acupuncture regularly," she says.
-2017 study publish in JAMA showed that acupuncture “significantly reduced” the frequency of attacks for those suffering from migraines without auras.
-Acupuncture may improve mood and sleep and reduce triggers like anxiety.
+A 2017 study published in The Journal of the American Medical Association showed that acupuncture “significantly reduced” how often people who have migraines without auras had attacks.
+Acupuncture may improve mood and sleep and lessen triggers like anxiety.

 Head pain sidelined former Denver Bronco Terrell Davis during the 1998 Super Bowl.
 "I was seeing double and triple," he says.
 After taking medicine, Davis scored a touchdown and was named the game's MVP.
 When he first started having migraine headaches, Davis didn't tell anyone.
 "I thought people would think I was crazy," he says.
 Now, he avoids foods that may trigger migraines, like chocolate, caffeine, and the food additive MSG.